-The deluxe cards will be four inches by three inches with gold edges and with a cloth covered box.
-For the box, I decided to make one based on an antique deck in my collection.
-It is a design that I have not seen being used lately.
-It is in two parts, an open toped box that holds the cards and the little book, and a slip case that goes over the box, making it double thick.
-The box will be covered with cloth and a label goes on the front and the back.
-The book will not only contain the divinatory meanings for each card but discuss the significance of each symbol in Japanese culture.
+The deluxe cards are four inches by three inches with gold edges and come in a cloth covered box.
+The box is based on an antique deck in my collection.
+It is a design that I have not seen being used for 100 years.
+It has two parts, an open-topped box that holds the cards and the little book, and a slipcase that goes over the box, making it double thick.
+The box is covered with cloth, with a label on the front and the back.
+The book not only contains the divinatory meanings for each card but discuss the significance of each symbol in Japanese culture.

 Here are the thirty-six cards with a description of each image.

 Horses were first brought to Japan in the 6thcentury and were valued by the samurai class for their role in warfare.

 Japanese clover is a flowering plant in the pea family that grows in East Asia.
 Detailed drawings of plants such as this are common in Japanese books containing artist sketches, known as manga.
 In the Tale of Genji,the clover is used as a metaphor for the season of autumn and the fading of life and love.

 Being surrounded by water, boats and ships are essential to Japanese culture.
 Traditional Japanese boats are built by craftspeople, who follow designs that have been passed down for many generations.
 They are built of planks nailed together with hand-made square copper nails.
 The holes for the nails, therefore, cannot be drilled.
 They are cut into the plank with a chisel.